 Played straight in one episode of He-Man and the Masters of the Universe (1983).
 After Adam is taken hostage by Skeletor, leaving only Orko and Cringer able to get his sword to him, Cringer seems the best one to try (seeing that, if he manages, he would have the best benefit, being able to become Battle-Cat when Adam turns into He-Man.
 In order to get the well-known Lovable Coward to even try, Orko gives him a supposed magical amulet that he claims gives the wearer bravery, and it actually works, letting Cringer even get past a ghost in a dark part of the dungeons of Snake Mountain.
 At the end of the story, after Cringer's mission succeeds, he finds he lost the amulet, but Orko tells him it was just a piece of junk anyway.

 Used in an episode of ThunderCats, when the mind-controlling villain Alluro acquires an amulet in a box that is supposed to ramp up powers.
 He then proceeds to easily mesmerize all the heroes except for Snarf, who manages to get the box away from him, and then defeat him, even using the powers of the Sword of Omens, which had previously only activated for its proper wielder.
-At the end, naturally, the box is opened, revealing that the amulet inside has been broken for some time.
+At the end, naturally, Snarf realizes he never bothered to open the box to see what the amulet looked like, and when does does open it, it's revealed that the amulet inside has been broken for some time.
 Probably a good thing nobody told the bad guy.

 In the ThunderCats (2011) episode "The Duelist and the Drifter", Master Swordsman The duelist challenges The Hero Lion-O to a Sword Fight, wagering their swords and Lion-O loses.
 The Ultimate Blacksmith that made the Duelist's sword makes another one for Lion-O and a rematch takes place.
 The Duelist loses despite Lion-O's new sword being broken in half and ends up being humiliated by the blacksmith.
 The blacksmith explains that the duelist's sword took years to be forged and the new one took just a few hours, so Lion-O had it in himself to defeat the Duelist the whole time.